stackhpc/ansible-role-os-manila-mount/README.md

 `-v` will expose `access_key`.

 Ceph variables:
 * `os_manila_mount_ceph_version`: Optional.
 Ceph numerical version string, e.g. '17.2.7' not 'quincy'.
 Default is the oldest supported by the hosts' distribution/version.
 Must be 15.2.x (Octopus) or later.
+Note that on RockyLinux changing this and rerunning the role can change the installed version, but on Ubuntu it cannot.
 * `os_manila_mount_ceph_repo_key`: Optional.
 URL for Ceph repo key.
 * `os_manila_mount_ceph_release_repo`: Optional.
 URL for Ceph release repo.
 * `os_manila_mount_ceph_conf_path`: Optional.
 Path for Ceph configuration directory,